Look Youthful With Eyelid Surgery in Farmington and Hartford, CT

-All our surgical procedures, including eyelid surgery, are performed at an accredited, off-site surgical center.
+We perform all our surgical procedures, including eyelid surgery, at an accredited, off-site surgical center.
 Plan on arriving in the morning.
-Your caregiver will drop you off and pick you up after surgery, as you won’t be able to drive on the day of your procedure.
+Your designated caregiver will drop you off and pick you up after surgery, as you won’t be able to drive on the day of your procedure.
 The surgery center has a parking garage available with direct access to the center via the elevator.

-Before your procedure you’ll meet with your surgeon one final time, to review recovery instructions and prepare for surgery.
+Before your procedure, you’ll meet with your board-certified plastic surgeon one final time to review recovery instructions and prepare for surgery.
 If needed, you will get surgical markings at this time.

 A typical blepharoplasty takes one to two hours.
 After a short period of monitoring in the post-surgical care area, patients can return home to begin recovery.
 We ask that someone stay with you for the first day or two.
 We provide very detailed instructions for recovery and are always available to answer questions.

 Recovery After Eyelid Surgery

 When you get home after your eyelid surgery procedure, elevate your head and rest as much as possible.
 For the first two days of your recovery period, we suggest applying cold compresses to help reduce swelling and discomfort.
-After that, you’ll need to clean your incisions a few times daily and an ointment, like Aquaphor, is applied to prevent dryness.
+After that, you’ll need to clean your incisions a few times daily, and apply an ointment, like Aquaphor, to prevent dryness.
 Covering the eyes with bandaging is not necessary or recommended.

 Swelling, bruising, and tenderness are common.
 These symptoms should fade quickly, and many patients find they can manage pain with over-the-counter painkillers.
-As healing progresses, you may notice that the eyes feel sticky, itchy, or dry.
-These symptoms are common, and eye drops can be used to provide relief.
+As healing progresses, you may notice your eyes feel sticky, itchy, or dry as they begin to heal.
+You can use eye drops to provide relief.
 We’ll remove any permanent stitches within a week of surgery; self-absorbing stitches do not require removal.

 To ensure proper healing and the best results, make sure you protect your eyes from the sun by diligently wearing dark sunglasses anytime you go outside for the first several weeks.

 Frequently Asked Questions About Eyelid Surgery